Pasilla Pepper Guide: Heat, Flavor, Pairings, And More

 How hot are pasilla peppers?

 Pasilla are mild dried chilies, ranging from 1,000 to 2,500 Scoville heat units on the Scoville scale.
-This is a very eatable level of spiciness – one of the reasons why this chili is so popular in the kitchen.
-They are mild, but the top of their range does hit a low-medium spiciness, so they can surprise you from time to time, especially considering when pasillas are dried.
+This is a very eatable level of spiciness—one of the reasons why this chili is so popular in the kitchen.
+They are generally considered mild, but the top of their range does reach a low-medium spiciness, so they can surprise you from time to time.

 Comparing it to our reference point, the jalapeño (2,500 to 8,000 SHU), pasilla chilies can be equal heat to up to eight times milder, if the mildest pasilla was compared to the hottest jalapeño.
 Looking at it another way, the pasilla’s heat ceiling (2,500) is the same as the jalapeños heat floor.
 Most of the time, pasillas will taste much less spicy.
 Their median heat has them roughly three times milder than a jalapeño.